aambrioso1/NLP/transformers/On What Transformers Know.md

 * "zero-shot-classification"
 * "conversational"

 Note that my goal is not to demonstrate the pre-tuned language tasks but rather to explore the general knowledge of the fine-tuned models and their ability to "understand" prompts.
-Imagine that a teacher is probing the general knowlege of a group of students with short text prompts.
-The teacher as a questions and a student in the group gives an answer.
-But the teachers questions will be in text form and the role of student will be played by a fine-tuned language model.

-Ultimately my goal to get a better understanding of:
+Ultimately I would like to get a better understanding of:
 * what transformers "know" and don't "know".
-* why they "know" or don't "know" these things.
+* why they "know" or don't "know".
 * what might be possible for them to "know" without significant changes to the architecture except unrestricting scaling and better datasets.

 ### Initial exploration